DaDevFox/KC_ModFramework/ReskinGuide.md

 Up until this point, all of this code has been covered in the KC Mod Tutorial, so if you're having trouble understanding something, I highly recommend you go back and review the tutorial's explanation also, but now we're gonna get into the specifics of how the Framework's code works.

-The first thing you need to know is that each skin has a class that extends `BuildingSkin`. `KeepBuildingSkin` is a skin for the Keep, `HospitalBuildingSkin` is a skin for the Hospital, and so on.
+The first thing you need to know is that each skin has a class that extends `Skin`, these are just classes with variables regarding the specifics of each skin, basically a data container that gets passed to the Engine to execute the skin.
+Certain skins inherit from a class called `BuildingSkin` and are usually called `xxBuildingSkin`, these are skins specifically for buildings. `KeepBuildingSkin` is a skin for the Keep, `HospitalBuildingSkin` is a skin for the Hospital, and so on.

 Each of these classes have variables that you can modify, for the keep they are: